luanmds/kafka-dotnet-study/sample-02/README.md

 ### To Run this project

-1. Install Docker and Docker-Compose your machine;
+1. Execute the docker-compose.yaml file in project root directory to run project;
-2. Execute the docker-compose.yaml file to Run project;
+2. Open your favorite browser in [http://localhost:8000/swagger];
-3. Open your favorite browser in [http://localhost:8000/swagger];
+3. Follow container logs in docker to see flow working;